daparthi001/QuantumVestAI_App_Source_Code/docs/SENTIMENT_WORKAROUNDS.md

 - Query the Reddit API for subreddits such as `r/stocks` and `r/investing`.
 - Analyze text with models like **FinBERT** to obtain sentiment scores.

+The `MultiSourceSentimentAnalyzer` in the backend now integrates these sources directly, fetching news via NewsAPI when an API key is provided and scraping relevant Reddit discussions for sentiment analysis using FinBERT.

 These sources provide rich, real sentiment data without relying on Twitter.

 ## 2. Public Twitter Search via Web Scraping